Zhengkang-Zhang/WCST-index-calculation/README.md

 * CAT -Number of Categories Completed
 * FMS -Failure to Maintain Set

+**We provide two examples of the WCST index calculation and analyse process.**

+* enter the "example" directory to see the details.

 ## What's The Input Data's Format?

 We need a .csv file or a dataframe like this: